1892–93 Burslem Port Vale F.C. season: Cup competitions

-Despite reaching the Fifth Round of the FA Cup in 1885–86, they failed to make it through the qualifying stages this time round.
-In the Staffordshire Senior Cup they exited in the First Round to Burton Wanderers, and in the Birmingham Senior Cup they left at the Second Round after a 4–1 defeat by Aston Villa.
+Despite reaching the fifth round of the FA Cup in 1885–86, they failed to make it through the qualifying stages this time round.
+In the Staffordshire Senior Cup, they exited in the first round to Burton Wanderers in front of just 100 spectators.
+In the Birmingham Senior Cup, they left in the second round after a 4–1 defeat by Aston Villa.